phonght32/stm-idf/README.md

 ### 7. Examples

 There are many examples in stm-idf/examples folder.
-You can follow tutorial in README file to implement it.
+Follow tutorial in README file to implement.

-## Contact us
+## Problem

-Email: thanhphongho1998@gmail.com

-Github: thanhphong98
+Any problem when using this SDK, please create in [Issues.](https://github.com/thanhphong98/stm-idf/issues)